 - SED target population definition (Diagnosis + Functional Limitations) - The HHCM must acquire documentation from a Licensed Practitioner and the practitioner attests to diagnosis and functional impairment.
 The HHCM must collect the SED attestation and upload it into the record.
-This is an annual attestation that will need to be completed prior to the annual LOC as well. - The proof of SED target population must be uploaded into Netsmart
+This is an annual attestation that will need to be completed prior to the annual LOC as well.
+Documentation from the involved Mental Health Professional who determined that the youth has a qualifying mental health diagnosis must be collected.
+The HHCM must maintain all supporting documentation of the current mental health evaluations/assessments with the SED determination.
+The SED determination can only be made by a mental health professional who is actively treating the child or has conducted and evaluation/assessment. - The proof of SED target population must be uploaded into Netsmart